 Stiwdio Maelor offers selected artists and writers time and space out of their normal life to focus on the development of their work and explore the beautiful landscape of mid Wales.
 Residencies provide artists and writers the experience of working alongside other artists of different disciplines and at different stages in their careers.

-As an independent, self-funded project, Stiwdio Maelor seeks to operate ecologically and sustainably on a not-for-profit basis.
-To this end, resident artists pay a small contribution towards their accommodation and are requested to live environmentally when at Maelor.
-Many also donate saleable works.
-Residency rates are kept as low as possible so that all creators can take advantage of the project.
-As the support for Stiwdio Maelor grows, Veronica hopes to expand its opportunities and programs.
+As an independent, self-funded project, Stiwdio Maelor seeks to operate ecologically and sustainably on a not for profit basis.
+To this end, resident artists pay a contribution towards their accommodation and are requested to be as respectful of the environment as possible whilst at Maelor.

 Donate: If you wish to donate to enable Maelor to continue to grow and support artists from all over the world – email email@example.com.
 Or you can support us in developing the Friends of Maelor initiative.
 An example of a reward we are offering when you become a Friend is discount on entry fees to competitions, bursaries etc. There are also other rewards and we hope to develop more in the future.
 Find more information and a form to become a Friend here: Friends of Stiwdio Maelor

-Who we are: Veronica Calarco, Molly Brown, Nia Rowlands
+Who we are: Veronica Calarco

 NON-DISCRIMINATION Policy: Stiwdio Maelor encourages applications from artists of all backgrounds and does not discriminate on the basis of age, race, national origin, religion, creed, gender, sexual orientation, HIV status or marital status – so we don’t discriminate but sadly the building has lots of steep stairs and no money to solve it and so people who can’t do stairs sadly can’t come.